 RPA comes on automatically when the shift lever is moved into R (Reverse).
 A single beep sounds to indicate the system is working.
 RPA operates only at speeds less than 8 km/h (5 mph).

-An obstacle is indicated by audible beeps.
-The time between the beeps becomes shorter as the vehicle gets closer to the obstacle.
-When the distance is less than 30 cm (12 in), the beeping is a continuous tone for five seconds.
+A detected obstacle is indicated by audible beeps.
+The interval between the beeps becomes shorter as the vehicle gets closer to the obstacle.
+When the distance is less than 30 cm (12 in) the beeping is continuous for five seconds.